tidyverse/tidyverse/README.md

 Usage
 -----

-Use `library(tidyverse)` to automatically load the tidyverse packages you are likely to use in almost every analysis: ggplot2, tibble, tidyr, readr, purrr, and dplyr.
+Use `library(tidyverse)` to automatically load the core tidyverse packages: ggplot2, tibble, tidyr, readr, purrr, and dplyr.
 You also get a condensed summary of conflicts with other packages you have loaded:

 ``` r
 library(tidyverse)